Source: The Conversation (Au and NZ) – By Nicole Sutton, Lecturer in Accounting, University of Technology Sydney

 They served particular functions, such as keeping track of a bank’s funds, maintaining fiscal control over regiments spread across an empire or managing the revenue and expenditure of an emerging colony.

 To be effective they had to be accurate, comprehensive, and complete.

 In the year before his mysterious deposit Sergeant Jeremiah Murphy was sent out by Governor Macquarie “in pursuit of natives”.

 It is highly doubtful that Jeremiah Murphy ever anticipated that some 200 years later, a team of researchers and radio producers would pore over his financial dealings to piece together an account of his movements and decisions.

 Yet since his time, there has been an enormous expansion in both the legal and regulatory compliance requirements to maintain and preserve internal records, as well as avenues for public scrutiny, media attention and inquiry.

 Bankers, like all of those who work in organisations and colonial institutions, should be mindful of the traces their actions leave behind in mere administrative records.

 Sooner or later someone might look at their books.

 The Bank, The Sargent and His Bonus is a collaboration between 2SER 107.3, the Australian Centre for Public History and the UTS Business School.
 It is available for download through the Think Business Futures and History Lab podcasts.

 – ref.
 Who made Australia’s first ever bank deposit?
-Here’s our unsettling answer – http://theconversation.com/who-made-australias-first-ever-bank-deposit-heres-our-unsettling-answer-107809
+Here’s our unsettling discovery – http://theconversation.com/who-made-australias-first-ever-bank-deposit-heres-our-unsettling-discovery-107809